An Introduction to Geometric Topology: Curves on surfaces

 We start by recalling and fixing some basic definitions.
 A \emph{curve} on a differentiable manifold $M$ is a smooth map $\gamma \colon I\to M$ defined on some interval $I$, while a \emph{closed curve} is a smooth map $\gamma\colon S^1\to M$.
 A (possibly closed) curve $\gamma$ is \emph{regular} if $\gamma'(t)\neq 0$ for all $t$.
 All the curves will be tacitly assumed to be regular; moreover, with a little abuse we will sometimes indicate by $\gamma$ the \emph{support} of the curve $\gamma$, that is its image.

-A curve is \emph{simple} if it is injective; a closed curve is simple if and only if it is an embedding, and in this case its support is a one-dimensional submanifold of $M$ diffeomorphic to $S^1$.
+A curve is \emph{simple} if it is an embedding, and the support of a simple closed curve is a one-dimensional submanifold of $M$ diffeomorphic to $S^1$.
 Recall that all isotopies are smooth by assumption, see Section \ref{isotopy:subsection}.
 Two simple closed curves are isotopic if and only if they are ambiently isotopic.
+Two simple closed curves with the same support and orientation are isotopic by Lemma \ref{diffeo:isotopi:lemma}.